 The APA recommends that parents set guidelines about what time of the day the family checks the news (APA).
 If your child is young, try to make sure the news is not on unless you or a trusted adult is monitoring what they are hearing and seeing.
 Ask your children what they think about the news and take time to listen to their response.
 Remind your children and teens to stick to trusted news sites to gather information.

 TIP 4: Shift attention to supporting others.

-Psychologist Lisa Damour notes that research indicates “teens feel better when they turn their attention to support others” during difficult moments in life.
-(NY Times, 3/11/20)
+Psychologist and author Lisa Damour writes in her column for The New York Times that research indicates “teens feel better when they turn their attention to support others” during difficult moments in life (NY Times, 3/11/20).